 A hernia occurs when an organ or other body part pushes through the abdominal wall.
 Sometimes, a lump may appear in the midsection or near the groin.

-There are different types of hernias that vary according to the underlying cause.
+Different types of hernias can occur, and they vary according to the underlying cause.
 Because hernias can cause additional problems, it is essential to see a doctor as soon as possible.